 And even though the trend varies from country to country, the bulk of the world’s oil is used in transport (roughly two-thirds), and that’s one area where oil might see serious competition in the coming years.

-Oil and the Environment
+Oil and Electric Vehicles

 Coal is by far the most polluting fossil fuel source, but oil is right behind it.
 And most of the oil produced is used as fuel for transportation, emitting Greenhouse Gases (GHG).